Dan Nuxoll, President

 Kate joined the Rooftop Films team as an intern in the fall of 2011 and wore many hats before becoming Operations Manager in 2014 — including event management, fundraising & membership, and social media.
 Born and raised in New Jersey, Kate studied Cinema Studies with a minor in French at NYU’s Tisch School of the Arts.
 During the summer, Kate can (occasionally) be found making your drink at the after-party.
 Or at the beach.

-Kelley has a B.A. in Entertainment (a combination of music, acting, dance, and writing for stage & screen) from NYU’s Gallatin School, where she wanted to squeeze out as much knowledge as she possibly could during her time there (considering the preposterous amount of student debt she was racking up to afford it).
-She came to Rooftop post a broad career in the industry, spanning time at W Magazine, Out Magazine, and within the company of Punchdrunk’s Sleep No More.
-She’s definitely better at Britney Spears trivia than you and loves rom-coms of the late ’90s/early 2000s more than almost anything else, cinematically.
+Kristen has a BA in Entertainment (marrying the studies of production and performance) from NYU’s Gallatin School, where she wanted to squeeze out as much knowledge as she possibly could during her time there (considering the preposterous amount of student debt she was racking up to afford it).
+She came to Rooftop following time at W Magazine, Out Magazine, and inside the halls of the McKittrick Hotel with Punchdrunk’s Sleep No More.
+She credits Julia Roberts for helping shape her into the rom-com savant she is today, and firmly believes that you should eliminate the term “guilty pleasure” from your vocabulary if you haven’t already.

 John Rossi, Technical Manager